This post may contain affiliate links. Please read our disclosure policy.

 History of Presidents’ Day

-President George Washington was born on February 22, 1732, and President Abraham Lincoln was born February 12, 1809.
+President George Washington was born on February 22, 1732, and President Abraham Lincoln was born on February 12, 1809.

 In 1879, by an Act of Congress, Washington’s birthday became a United States federal holiday.
 While President Lincoln’s birthday never became such, “nearly half of the state governments have officially renamed their Washington’s Birthday observances as ‘Presidents’ Day’, ‘Washington and Lincoln Day’, or other such designations.”